 The following chapter provides a broad introduction to Silberman's field practicum experience and requirements.
-For the greatest level of detail, students are encouraged to consult the SSW Field Education Manual, available online at http://sssw.hunter.cuny.edu/ssw/?page_id=1261.
+For the greatest level of detail, students are encouraged to consult the SSSW Field Education Manual, available online at http://ssw.hunter.cunv.edu/ssw/?page\id=1261.